Writer's Games Rules

 7. Any individual in violation of rules 7.c.-f. will be disqualified from the Games and will be ineligible to compete for the remainder of the portion unless otherwise stated.
 Entry disqualification does not disqualify a participant from further participation in the portion.

 a.
-Appeals to entry disqualification for concept requirements may be made at any time following the release of Event feedback.
+Appeals to entry disqualification for concept requirements may be made at any time following feedback the release of Event feedback.
 To appeal your entry disqualification, please email Theresa.Green@writersworkout.net with your request and appeal.

 i.
 Entry disqualification due to missing or incorrect Title Information cannot be appealed.